 Whether you buy your dog food or make it yourself, your dog needs a balanced diet to stay healthy.
 That includes a mix of:

-You might also see "Meets the nutritional requirements of dogs established by the American Association of Feed Control Officials (AAFCO)" or "Complete and balanced nutrition for dogs based on AAFCO feeding trials."
+You might also see "Meets the nutritional requirements of dogs established by the Association of American Feed Control Officials (AAFCO)" or "Complete and balanced nutrition for dogs based on AAFCO feeding trials."

 Both dry and canned dog food will give your dog good nutrition.
 Some experts prefer dry food because it may help keep teeth and gums healthy.